michelemadonna/dotfiles/Readme.md

 ln -s $HOME/.dotfiles/ghostty $HOME/.config/
 ```
 Restart Ghostty for the changes to take effect.

+You can extend the Ghostty configuration included in this repository by creating a `config.local` file inside `$HOME/.dotfiles/ghostty`.
+Any settings you add to `config.local` will override or supplement the defaults, allowing you to personalize your terminal without modifying the main configuration file.

+> **Important:**
+> On macOS, Ghostty saves its configuration in
+> `$HOME/Library/Application Support/com.mitchellh.ghostty/config`.
+> If you launched Ghostty **before** creating the symlink to your config in `$HOME/.config`, you must remove the old configuration folder to avoid conflicts:
+> ```sh
+> rm -rf "$HOME/Library/Application Support/com.mitchellh.ghostty/config"
+> ```
+> Then restart Ghostty to load your new configuration.

+> ⚠️ **Default config path on macOS:** by default ghoss

 > ⚠️ **Mouse Reporting:** by default, Ghostty is configured to transparently report mouse events to terminal applications.
 You can hold down the <kbd>Shift</kbd> key to bypass mouse reporting temporarily

 > ⚠️ **Copying Text from Terminal Applications:** in Ghostty, if standard copy doesn't work inside an app like tmux, **hold the <kbd>Shift</kbd> key while selecting text with your mouse, then press <kbd>Cmd</kbd> + <kbd>C</kbd>**.
 This bypasses the application's mouse handling and lets the OS capture the text.